gustaveroussy/EaCoN/README.md

 - The FACETS segmenter cannot currently be used on SNP6 data (due to missing normalized A and B signals).

+- SEQUENZA segmenter SHOULD NOT be used in SNP6 microarrays (it theoretically can, but requires huge amounts of RAM, ie more than 32 GB).
+This may halt / swap your computer !

-- For WES data, any BAM should work, but we recommend using BAMs for which duplicates were marked/removed (samtools markdup, Picard MarkDuplicates, etc...), for results of better quality.
+- For WES data, any sorted BAM should work, but we recommend using BAMs for which duplicates were marked/removed (samtools markdup, Picard MarkDuplicates, etc...), for results of better quality.

 ### NOTES

 - All the functions depicted above have other parameters not described here.
 As the above recommandations should do the trick in most cases, they certainly won't fit all.
 To adjust parameters more finely, I suggest to refer to the R help pages for corresponding functions.

-- FACETS segmenter CAN NOT be used on SNP6 microarrays results (due to missing data types)

-- SEQUENZA segmenter SHOULD NOT be used in SNP6 microarrays (it theoretically can, but requires huge amounts of RAM, ie more than 32 GB).
-This may halt / swap your computer !

 ---